 - Preheat your oven to 175C/350F.

-- Lastly, fold in the blueberries and the chocolate chips.
+- Lastly, fold in the blueberries and the chocolate chips, if using.

-- Scoop the batter into a baking dish and bake in the preheated oven for 20-25 minutes until it rises a bit and is golden with slight crust on top.
+- Transfer the batter into a small baking dish and bake in the preheated oven for 20-25 minutes or until slightly golden on top.